 At Röbäcksdalen about 2 km from Umea city center there is a national center for ruminant research.
 The research barn offers an excellent environment for evaluation and feeding of forages for predominantly dairy cows.
 There are also possibilities for management studies and studies on calves and heifers.

 A barn for cows and fields for forage

 The facilities at Röbäcksdalen are an important resource for research in forage and in sustainable milk production.
 Scientists and industry have access to a unique research environment, where new technologies in milk production are used and where research of the highest class is conducted.
-The barn, which was build in 2006, houses 127 dairy cows + recruitment animals of the breed Swedish Red (SRB).
-Feed for the cows are produced on surrounding fields, which amounts to approximately 270 ha.
-The crop rotation is forage intensive and predominately consist of grass and clover leys for pasture and silage and cereals for crimped, ensiled grain.
+The barn, which was build in 2006, houses 127 dairy cows + recruitment animals.
+It is divided in two sections, one which is insulated and one which is not.
+Feed for the cows are produced on surrounding fields, which amounts to approximately 240 hectars.
+The crop rotation is forage intensive and predominately consist of grass and clover leys for pasture and silage and cereals, mainly barley.

 Some of the equipment in our research barn would not have been made possible without the help of donations.
-One specific donator which has meant alot to NJV and to the barn is Kempestiftelserna.
+One specific donor which has meant a lot to NJV and to the barn is Kempestiftelserna.
 As an example they donated 5 million SEK for basic equipment when the barn was build in 2005-2006.
 They have also contributed to other types of equipment during the years, among others the GreenFeeds and the body condition score cameras.